Hanokk/hanok.github.io/_posts/2018-08-02-C++-Essentials.markdown

 	{% highlight c++ %}
 	void set(const int var) {

 	}

 	void get() const{

 	}
 	{% endhighlight %}

+    -  If we decalre the `set` as const then it wont let us modify
 ## Casting:

 * static_cast